3cognito/mainstack-simpleEcommerce/README.md

 ## Documentation

-- Click [here](https://documenter.getpostman.com/view/21313426/2s93CGQvJ4) to see documentation
+- Click [here](https://documenter.getpostman.com/view/21313426/2s93CGQvJ4) to see documentation and [here](https://mainstack-ecommerce-api.onrender.com) for the live api